 In order that I can provide legal services and representation for you, I must process your personal data.
-The UK General Data Protection Regulation (the UK GDPR) requires that where I process personal data, I must have a lawful basis for doing so.
+The UK GDPR requires that where I process personal data, I must have a lawful basis for doing so.
 The lawful bases identified in the UK GDPR that I seek to rely upon are as follows:

-• Consent of the data subject - where this is required, I will ensure that I have your specific consent for processing your data for the specified purposes.
+• Consent of the data subject (i.e. you) - where this required, I will ensure that I have your specific consent for processing your data for the specified purposes.
 You will also have the right to withdraw your consent at any time.

 Where you do so this will not affect the legality of data processing which had taken place prior to your withdrawal of consent.

-• Performance of a contract with the data subject, or to take steps to enter into a contract.

-• Compliance with a legal obligation - to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC.

-• The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+- Performance of a contract with the data subject, or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-Examples of legitimate interests include_but are not limited to:
+Examples of legitimate interests include but are not limited to: